Azure/kubeflow-labs/README.md

-# Train TensorFlow Models at Scale with Kubernetes on Azure
+# Labs for running and using Kubeflow on Azure Container Service (AKS)

 <!-- ## [Learning Objectives](./learningObjectives.md)
 ## [Presentation Content](./presentationContent.md)